js816/New_York_-_London_Weather_Predictions/README_JS.md

 # Final_Project_Travel

-# Communication protocol
-First step - use group slack channel.

-If no response within a day or in case of an emergency, use group or individual text message.

 # Machine Learning Model

 ![image](https://user-images.githubusercontent.com/82730954/134412569-9a566a18-0e42-45be-b2c7-889253558ee8.png)

 For our ML model, we revisited an earlier idea of a simple linear regression model.
 Upon reviewing some preliminary trends, we decided to select this model instead of our previously identified neural network model.
 We made this change because we felt the linear model was easier to leverage and more effectively provided the predictions we wanted for our project.
 By utilizing this model, however, we lose the ability to customize various options such as the number of hidden layers, the number of neurons in each hidden layer, and activation functions.

-Historical weather data is accessed from a PostgreSQL database.
+Historical weather data was accessed from a PostgreSQL database.
 A separate model was developed for each city (London and New York City), for each month of the year, and for each weather feature.
 The weather features that our models predict are:
 * average monthly high temperature
 * total monthly rainfall
 * total monthly snowfall (NYC only)